Pentagon poised to award Medal of Honor to Alwyn Cashe, who died after saving fellow soldiers in Iraq

 “I will work with my colleagues to swiftly grant the President the authority he needs to provide this valiant soldier with the recognition he earned,” she said.

-Waltz, who served in the Army, called Cashe a Florida and American hero who demonstrated “extraordinary courage."
+Waltz, who served in the Army, called Cashe a hero who demonstrated “extraordinary courage."

 “He without a doubt deserves our nation’s highest honor — and I’m very glad Secretary Esper and our Department of Defense agree and recognize his heroic actions,” Waltz said.